Global axisymmetric solutions and incompressible limit for the 3D isentropic compressible Navier-Stokes equations in annular cylinders with swirl and large initial data: Introduction

 From a different perspective, Danchin and Mucha \cite{DM17,DM23} provided a new approach to large-data problems by showing that global regular solutions may exist for large initial total energy when the bulk viscosity is sufficiently large.
 In addition, they justified the convergence to the inhomogeneous incompressible Navier--Stokes system as the bulk viscosity tends to infinity.
 These results were first established in $\mathbb{R}^3$ for densities close to a constant, and later extended to the periodic setting $\mathbb{T}^3$ where vacuum is allowed under suitable additional assumptions.
 From a physical viewpoint, it is also natural to consider the influence of boundaries, especially in the presence of vacuum, which is relevant for realistic fluid flows.
 In this direction, Hoff \cite{Hoff05} obtained global weak solutions with small energy in the half-space under Navier-slip boundary conditions.
 Motivated by these developments, {\it we investigate the global existence of weak solutions with large initial data and vacuum in three-dimensional axisymmetric domains with Navier-slip boundary conditions.} This setting differs from the spherically symmetric large-data results for the Cauchy problem in \cite{Hoff92}, and may be viewed as a further step toward extending the recent developments in \cite{DM23} to three-dimensional bounded domains.

-More precisely, we consider the system \eqref{a1} in three-dimensional annular cylindrical domains \eqref{a4}.
+To better capture the symmetry of the flow, we consider the system \eqref{a1} in the annular cylindrical domain \eqref{a4}, imposing periodicity in the axial direction so as to reduce the problem to a representative cell.
 Such geometries arise in applications involving rotating or layered fluid flows, for instance in aerospace engineering and propulsion systems, where fluid motion occurs in regions bounded by cylindrical structures.
 In this setting, {\it the main difficulty stems from the strong nonlinear coupling between vacuum and boundary effects, together with the need to derive estimates uniform with respect to the bulk viscosity coefficient $\lambda$ that separate and reconcile the compressible and incompressible features of the system.} To this end, we develop an analytical framework extending the Hoff-type time-weighted energy method, which enables us to derive uniform estimates accommodating boundary effects in the presence of vacuum.
 Building on the existence result established in this work, we further show that, as $\lambda \to \infty$, these solutions converge globally in time to weak solutions of the inhomogeneous incompressible Navier--Stokes system in $\Omega \times (0,\infty)$:

 subject to the boundary conditions

 where $\mathbf{v}_0$ denotes the Leray--Helmholtz projection of $\mathbf{u}_0$ onto divergence-free vector fields.